dotnet/csharplang/proposals/safe-fixed-size-buffers.md

 `System.ReadOnlySpan<S>` or `System.Span<S>`, where S is the element type of the fixed-size buffer.
 Both types provide indexers returning a reference to a specific element with appropriate "readonly-ness", which prevents direct assignment to the elements when language rules don't permit that.

+This limits the set of types that can be used as a fixed-size buffer element type to types that can be used as type arguments.
+For example, a pointer type cannot be used as an element type.

 The resulting span instance will have a length equal to the size declared on the fixed-size buffer.
 Indexing into the span with a constant expression outside of the declared fixed-size buffer bounds is a compile time error.